Bumfuzzle91/mermaid-hunt/README.md

 # mermaid-hunt
-A game where you play as a hungry mermaid that swims around and eats people
+Play as a hungry mermaid that swims around and eats people